 Austrian writers suffer a little from stepchild syndrome.
 They’re never going to oust Mozart, Klimt or Beethoven from the top spot in people’s artistic affections.
 But that doesn’t mean the country doesn’t have a pretty impressive history when it comes to the written word, as Vienna’s Literature Museum demonstrates.

 - Chronological and thematic trip through Austrian literary history

 - Lovely display environment with its Victorianesque wooden cabinets and shelves

 - Borrow a tablet to get English content

 - See also:

 Here’s a little factoid for you: Austria has won two Nobel prizes for literature this century.
 That’s more than any other country in the world bar the UK, USA, and France.

 Those prizes for Elfriede Jelinek and Peter Handke build on a rich literary history created by the likes of Grillparzer, Schnitzler, Kafka, and others.
 And the Literaturmuseum (Literature Museum) takes you on a journey through that history.

 The next two floors then draw you chronologically from the Enlightenment through to the modern era, presenting the people and themes of greatest importance to Austrian literature.
 In doing so, the displays also highlight how authors and their works relate to sociopolitics, other arts, and further themes.

 As such, the Literature Museum features more than just the written word and those who create them.
 It’s partly a history and art museum, too.

-So you’ll find hiking boots belonging to 2019 Nobel laureate, Peter Handke, photos of the Ringstrassen during the great period of construction around the late 19th century, Ludwig Wittgenstein’s diary (opened to the 20th of January, 1937) and any number of films, first edition books, posters, and similar.
+So you’ll find hiking boots belonging to that Nobel laureate, Peter Handke, photos of the Ringstrassen during the great period of construction around the late 19th century, Ludwig Wittgenstein’s diary (opened to the 20th of January, 1937) and any number of films, first edition books, posters, and similar.

 The information in the permanent exhibitions is only in German.
 But you can borrow a tablet from the ticket counter.
 Tap the “Permanent exhibition: explanatory texts” button and use the NFC tags spread throughout the exhibition to call up English translations of much of the display text.